Close up of a cyst on a child

 Dermoid cyst

-Commonly found on the head, neck and groin, dermoid cysts may contain sebaceous material — the basic elements of hair, teeth and skin.
+These are commonly found on the head, neck and groin, but can found throughout the body.
+Dermoid cysts may contain sebaceous material — the basic elements of hair, teeth and skin and are one of the more common types of cysts found in children.

 Thyroglossal duct cyst

-These types of cysts are located in the middle of the neck and contain mucus.
+These rare types of cysts are located in the middle of the neck and contain mucus.
+Thyroglossal duct cysts are present at birth and often isn't found until a later date during a doctor's physical exam.

-Treatment requires removing them completely when no inflammation is present.
+Treatment for cysts in children can sometimes require removing them completely when no inflammation is present.
 The surgery may be done when the cyst is first seen and before there is an infection.
 If the cyst is found when an infection is already present, antibiotics and warm soaks to encourage drainage will be prescribed before the surgery.
+Other cysts may be treated with ice packs or a warm compress.

 Excision and removal of the cyst is a surgical procedure.
 Your child will be taken to an operating room and receive an anesthetic.
 This procedure typically does not require a hospital stay unless your child has other conditions that require post-operative care.